-We regularly travel to locations where our Persons of Concern are located because we understand how difficult and expensive it is to travel for your appointment.
-If you live far from Amman, and are not able to come to UNHCR for an RSD interview please contact us via Helpline and we try to organise it at the office of the UNHCR’s partners closest to you.
+We regularly travel to locations where our Persons of Concern are located if they are unable to reach the office in Amman; remote interviews could also be arranged in some exceptional circumstances.
+If you live far from Amman, and/or are not able to come to UNHCR for an RSD interview please contact us via the Helpline.

 I live in Amman, but I am too sick to attend my interview at the Amman office.
 Is that a problem?

-If you cannot attend your interview due to health issues or any other reason please let us know as soon as possible, so that we can reschedule it for another time.
+If you cannot attend your interview due to health issues or any other reason please let us know as soon as possible by contacting us via Helpline, so that we can reschedule it for another time.